 America's efforts to maintain the nuclear double standard using military threats is not working.
 Continued reliance on this policy risks a war in the Middle East or Asia and the continued spread of nuclear weapons.
-Under a demilitarized foreign policy, by contrast, the United States would honor its obligations under the NPT and work with the other nuclear-armed signatories to establish a timetable for abolition.
-This would give the U.S. some semblance of moral authority when it talks about nuclear non-proliferation.
-Abolition is the best way to prevent terrorists from acquiring nuclear weapons and would finally end the morally and legally indefensible practice of nuclear deterrence.16
+Under a demilitarized foreign policy, by contrast, the United States would honor its obligations under the NPT and work with the other nuclear-

-14 Twilight War
+15 Twilight War